Meet a Specialist: John Loewenstein, M.D.

 In addition to providing clinical care through the Retina Service, Dr. Loewenstein also plays an important role improving clinical care by educating the ophthalmologists of the future.
-Dr. Loewenstein currently serves as Vice Chair for Medical Education for the Harvard Medical School (HMS) Department of Ophthalmology and previously served as Residency Program Director for the HMS Department of Ophthalmology Residency Training Program for more than a decade.
+Dr. Loewenstein currently serves as Vice Chair for Medical Education for Harvard Ophthalmology and previously served as Residency Program Director for the Harvard Ophthalmology Residency Training Program for more than a decade.

 Since joining Mass.
 Eye and Ear in 1985, Dr. Loewenstein has developed numerous program innovations, including a progressive surgical curriculum and a formal, faculty-proctored wet lab mentoring program.
 In addition, he and Dr. Demetrios Vavvas established the first national vitrectomy course for first-year vitreoretinal fellows, which fills to capacity each year.

 Developing computer simulations to enhance the quality of present and prospective residents' surgical education is also a major focus of Dr. Loewenstein's research.
 In collaboration with Dr. Bonnie Henderson, he pioneered a revolutionary teaching tool, the Mass.
 Eye and Ear Cataract Master™.
 This interactive computer program for teaching cataract surgery is now available to residency programs worldwide.
 Using a similar approach, he is heading up another computer based project that will ultimately help teach residents to screen for retinopathy of prematurity.